*Names are changed to protect the innocent.

 No Adeline, shared knowledge of bell hooks will not get me in bed with you.

-Before we met, Françoise texted me almost obsessively, with chivalrous fervor.
+Before we met, Françoise texted me with obsessive chivalrous fervor.
 We sat momentarily on the perch of a shared reference, Ray Bradbury - perhaps the American author closest to my heart with whom so few French people are familiar.
 I sent her one of his quotes about summertime, and in the same vein, when she offered to bring the beers, I decided to bring the ripest cherry tomatoes I could find.

 “Je n’aime pas venir les mains vides... besides, it’s the season,” I blushed.